 What to do in Wuyishan

 Hiking Wuyi Mountain is the most popular trek to make in Wuyishan, but to call it a hike is ambitious!
-Don’t get me wrong, it’s a tough, steep walk, especially in the summer months, but it’s all steps as you can see below.
+Don’t get me wrong, it’s a tough, steep walk, especially in the summer heat, but it’s all steps as you can see below.

 Skip the crowds and head into the tea plantations where the walks are peaceful and the views are breathtaking!